defenseunicorns/compliance-auditor/docs/reference/testing.md

 >[!IMPORTANT]
 > The path will return only one item, the first item that matches the filters along the path.
 If no items match the filters, the path will return an empty map.

+#### Path Requirements (to re-word)
+* Use quotes for json keys that contain periods, e.g., `foo["some.key"=value]`.
+Do not escape the quotes... is this valid yaml?
+* Document incompatiblities?
+Or is that below... could i make a table?

 ### Change Type Behavior

 **Add**